SysKitTeam/docs-spdockit/how-to/sharepoint-farm-snapshots/manual-snapshots.md

    * __Settings__
    * __Projects__

      From version 7 and onwards, you can document most of the Project Server settings, list of projects and their permissions.

+     To reduce the farm load time we recommend unchecking Personal Sites.
+You can use the load performance slider to switch between low resource usage and a high-performance load.

 4. Select the snapshot target.